landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/CarbonFiberPrep.md

 1. Measure and mark a 350mm length on the carbon fiber tube.

 2. Using the tape, cut a piece long enough to go around the circumference of the tube.
-    - Carefully allign the tape with the mark, wrapping the tape around the tube.
+    - Carefully align the tape with the mark, wrapping the tape around the tube.
     - When wrapping the tape around the tube, make sure the edges line up and there is no overhang.
-3. Using the Hacksaw, cut along the tape edge alligned with the 350mm mark.
+3. Using the Hacksaw, cut along the tape edge aligned with the 350mm mark.
 4. Repeat steps 1-3 for the total number of landing gear legs you require. (*3 for Hex and 4 for Quad*)

 ### Drilling Holes: